 There are four built-in mechanisms that protect Microsoft 365 data from ransomware:

 - Detection and filtering is included and enabled in all Microsoft 365 plans.
 Exchange Online Protection (EOP) scans receives emails and filters out phishing and infected messages.
 SharePoint/OneDrive built-in anti-malware engine scans suspicious files when they are uploaded or accessed later; it then deletes/blocks them if malware is detected.

-- Versioning and data recovery are available for SharePoint and OneDrive in all plans.
+- File Versioning are available for SharePoint and OneDrive in all M365 plans.
 The standard versioning has limitations (any user who has edit rights to the file can delete the version history).
-The limitations can be resolved by leveraging Compliance retention functionality available in premium plans (see more about compliance retention here).
+The limitations can be resolved by leveraging Compliance Center retention policies (available only in premium plans, see more about compliance retention here).

-- (Post-deletion) recovery capabilities enable admins to recover permanently deleted Exchange Online, SharePoint sites and OneDrive items within 25-30 days after deletion.
-You can extend this windows using compliance retention policies.
+- (Post-deletion) recovery capabilities enable admins to recover permanently deleted Exchange Online, SharePoint and OneDrive data within 25-30 days after deletion.

 - Sandboxing and other advanced protection measures are available in Microsoft Advanced Threat Protection (also known as ATP or Microsoft Defender for Office 365).
-Among other features ATP monitors suspicious attachments in a safe environment (Sandbox), to detect unknown (zero-day) threats.
+Among other features ATP monitors suspicious email attachments in a safe environment (Sandbox), to detect unknown (zero-day) threats.
 The additional protection is available in more expensive Microsoft 365 Business Premium and Office 365 E5 plans; it can also be purchased as an add-on.